Best Subprime Loans for Bad Credit in May 2026

 However, you will still need to fill out a loan application and go through a credit check to get most personal loans.

-During the application process, you’ll be required to provide basic personal details, like your name, address, and date of birth, as well as employment information, including your monthly income and length of current employment.
+When you’re applying, you’ll need to provide some basic personal information, like your name, address, and date of birth, along with employment details, such as your monthly income and how long you’ve been at your current job.

 If you choose to use an online lending network to find a personal loan, you’ll be presented with eligible loan offers after submitting your application.
 The exact number of offers you receive will vary by network (and you’re not guaranteed any loan offers).